 7. Read the genre you’re writing.
 Read and read and read.
 The more you read, the more you’ll know what they’re publishing and how your work compares.

 8. One final note that helped me: I retyped some of my favorite picture books.
 This exercise allows you to analyze the story.
-You'll see how many pages the manuscript would have been and how the author handled transitions (it's easy to see this without the distraction of the pictures).
+You'll see how many pages the manuscript would have been and how the author handled transitions.
+(It's easier to see this without the distraction of the pictures.)

 Becoming a published author is one part talent and one part relentless, dogged determination.
 Good luck!